 Working as a team through Google Groups means that members need to forward, “cc:”, and “bcc:” emails to each other and to the group address (sales@, info@, etc.) constantly.
 Email threads can become long and confusing, and may not be relevant to everyone inside the thread.

-Important tasks will fall through the cracks because task delegation becomes impossible in this setting.
+This way, important tasks will definitely fall through the cracks because task delegation becomes impossible in this setting.

 Tracking task statuses is necessary so that everyone on the team knows who’s working on which task.

-Google Groups doesn’t have this functionality, which means that there’s a high chance team members will end up working on tasks that have already been completed!
+Google Groups doesn’t have this functionality, which means that there are high chance team members will end up working on tasks that have already been completed!

-Fortunately, there is now a proper shared inbox tool on the market that gets rid of these collaboration nightmares: Drag, the Google Groups alternative inside Gmail.
+Fortunately, there is now a proper shared inbox tool on the market that gets rid of these collaboration nightmares: Drag, the Google Groups alternative in Gmail.

 Drag transforms the way teams work, but all within the Gmail platform – an interface that’s already familiar.
 This eliminates the learning curve that comes with introducing a new tool to an entire team.